celery/celery/docs/userguide/configuration.rst

 Default: 20.

-Timeout in seconds for the azure block blob connection.
+Timeout in seconds for establishing the azure block blob connection.

 .. setting:: azureblockblob_read_timeout